xen-troops/moulin/docs/rouge.rst

 filesystem, while :code:`local` is a path on your disk.
 You can specify parent folders for :code:`remote` and these folders will be created on the destination filesystem.
+You may specify not only files but directories also.
+If the local directory contains subdirectories, they will be created unders the :code:`remote` directory.
 Older versions of `rouge` used :code:`files:` as the name of the section.
 This name is still possible to use, but it is deprecated.
+Also only :code:`items:` can contain directories.

 :code:`size` is optional. `rouge` will calculate total file size and add some space for the filesystem metadata to determine block size.